 Organizations spend a considerable amount of time and resources to build the talent pool.
 From sourcing talent to onboarding new hires – there are a lot many steps involved in the recruitment and selection process.
 The success of recruiting new talent depends on the types of recruitment methods that are adopted by the organization.
 To choose the right one, we need to know the details of each method along with the pros and cons of each method.

 established recruitment agencies with a good reputation and track record in sourcing skilled and talented candidates can draw in their existing candidate base to help organizations connect with top-caliber jobseekers.
 Recruitment process outsourcing via recruitment agencies helps fill in niche skill requirements.
-Recruitment agencies specialize sourcing talent for a certain industry or skill, that can be leveraged by hiring teams to fill niche positions.
+Recruitment agencies specialize in sourcing talent for a certain industry or skill, that can be leveraged by hiring teams to fill niche positions.
 In order to benefit from their specialization, organizations need to choose the agency carefully to suit the business and the role.
 Recruitment agencies can also tell you what the job market looks like currently, the latest recruitment trends, salary expectations, and the availability of niche skills.

-faster and reliable
+- Faster and reliable

-Screening and shortlisting is done by agency
+- Screening and shortlisting are done by the agency

-Payment is done only for successful hires
+- Payment is done only for successful hires

-can be expensive
+- Can be expensive

-Missout on candidates that are not registered with the agency
+- Missout on candidates that are not registered with the agency

-Lack of in-depth knowledge of your business
+- Lack of in-depth knowledge of your business

 an attractive and engaging company website is the best way to attract prospective hires.
 Majority of the candidates check out the prospective buyer’s website before applying for the job.
 Websites must also comprise a specific section that provides information on the current vacant job positions in the company.
 The information must make it easy for search engines to understand the job requirement so that the right traffic is directed to the website.
 Online recruitment methods thrive on website traffic.

-minimal or no cost
+- Minimal or no cost

-Most candidates prefer applying via the website
+- Most candidates prefer applying via the website

-Good way to showcase the brand
+- A good way to showcase the brand

-difficult navigation to the vacancy page on the website might result in losing candidates
+- Difficult navigation to the vacancy page on the website might result in losing candidates

-The web page information must be kept updated
+- The web page information must be kept updated

-Vacancies posted are not confidential
+- Vacancies posted are not confidential

 employee referrals are a good way to incentivize the workforce for hiring new staff.
 Current employees know the business well, so they would refer candidates that would be a good fit for the organization.
 Employee referrals are common in many businesses where top recruiters tap into their friends and connections to source new employees.

-current employees know business needs and work culture
+- Current employees know business needs and work culture

-Time and cost effective method
+- Time and cost-effective method

-Reliable sourcing of candidates
+- Reliable sourcing of candidates

-limits the talent pool
+- Limits the talent pool

-May have negative impact on referrer
+- May have a negative impact on the referrer

 these are websites that display job vacancies across a wide range of sectors.
 The recruitment team can choose from industry-specific job boards to target people with specific skills and qualifications.
 Some job boards offer applicant tracking systems.